 Conferences are a way to do a few things in the industry:

 For #1 you really don’t have to go to a conference.
-Most talks—especially the really good ones—are made available immediately afterwards, so you can just pull them off the website.
+Most talks—especially the really good ones—are made available immediately afterward, so you can just pull them off the website.

 That doesn’t help with #2, though, and most infosec veterans after around 10 years on the scene are mostly going to conferences to see their friends.
 The talks basically serve as a setting for doing so rather than the centerpiece—especially since they can just get the talks online.